openscm/openscm/docs/usage.rst

 ..
     TODO: update to new interface

-- :func:`~openscm.core.ParameterSet.get_scalar_view` returns a
-  read-only view to a scalar ("number") parameter (:class:`~openscm.parameter_views.ScalarView`)
-- :func:`~openscm.core.ParameterSet.get_writable_scalar_view` returns
-  a writable view to a scalar ("number") parameter (:class:`~openscm.parameter_views.WritableScalarView`)
+- :func:`~openscm.core.ParameterSet.scalar` returns a view to a scalar ("number") parameter (:class:`~openscm.parameter_views.ScalarView`)
-- :func:`~openscm.core.ParameterSet.get_timeseries_view` returns a
-  read-only view to a timeseries parameter (:class:`~openscm.parameter_views.TimeseriesView`)
+- :func:`~openscm.core.ParameterSet.timeseries_` returns a view to a timeseries parameter (:class:`~openscm.parameter_views.TimeseriesView`)
-- :func:`~openscm.core.ParameterSet.get_writable_timeseries_view`
-  returns a writable view to a timeseries parameter (:class:`~openscm.parameter_views.WritableTimeseriesView`)
+- :func:`~openscm.core.ParameterSet.generic` returns a view to a generic parameter, i.e. one of a non-scalar, non-timeseries type, which is not converted in any way (:class:`~openscm.parameter_views.GenericView`)
-- :func:`~openscm.core.ParameterSet.get_boolean_view` returns a
-  read-only view to a boolean parameter (:class:`~openscm.parameter_views.BooleanView`)
-- :func:`~openscm.core.ParameterSet.get_writable_boolean_view` returns
-  a writable view to a boolean parameter (:class:`~openscm.parameter_views.WritableBooleanView`)
-- :func:`~openscm.core.ParameterSet.get_string_view` returns a
-  read-only view to a string parameter (:class:`~openscm.parameter_views.StringView`)
-- :func:`~openscm.core.ParameterSet.get_writable_string_view` returns
-  a writable view to a string parameter (:class:`~openscm.parameter_views.WritableStringView`)

-Each of these functions take the hierarchical name of the parameter (as described under :ref:`parameters`) and, in a similar fashion, the hierarchical name of the region it applies to.
+Each of these functions take the hierarchical name of the parameter (as described under :ref:`parameters`) and, in a similar fashion, optionally, the hierarchical name of the region it applies to.
 The "root" region, i.e. the region of which all others are subregions and which applies to parameters for all regions, is by default named ``"World"``.

-Values can be get and set using ``get`` and ``set``, respectively.
+Values can be get and set using the ``value`` and ``values`` property for scalar/generic and timeseries views, respectively.
 Conversion, if necessary, is done internally by the object.
 There is no standard for the unit and time frame for internal storage, but those of the first :class:`openscm.parameter_views.ParameterView` requested are used.
 If a scalar view for a time series is requested (or vice-versa), or if the units are not convertible, an error is raised.
+For timeseries, the conversion also happens after altering (or reading) particular values of the timeseries ``values``.

 :class:`~openscm.parameter_views.ParameterView` objects also convert between hierarchical levels if possible: a view to a higher level parameter yields the sum of its child parameters.
-This implies that, once a *writable* view to a parameter is requested, there cannot be a view to one of its children.
+This implies that, once a view to a parameter has been written to, there cannot be a view to one of its children.
 Otherwise consistency cannot be guaranteed, so an error is raised.
 The same holds if a child parameter has already been set and the user tries to set values for one of its parent parameters.
 A similar logic applies to the hierarchy of regions.

 Using :class:`~openscm.parameter_views.ParameterView` as proxy objects rather than directly setting/returning parameter values allows for